 Scholastic Branches Book Series

-Scholastic sent me the first of several of their Branches book series: Owl Diaries, Princess Pink, Silver Pony Ranch, Missy’s, The Amazing Stardust Friends, and Olive & Beatrix.
-Since my daughter loves girly stories, the animal/princess theme was a great fit for her.
+Some of the main Scholastic Branches book series include Owl Diaries, Princess Pink, Silver Pony Ranch, Missy’s, The Amazing Stardust Friends, and Olive & Beatrix.
+If your child enjoys animal and princess themed stories, these books are a great fit.

-Another fun book with some odd humor was Princess Pink and the Land of Fake Believe.
-Even though this book seems pretty girly with princess in the title, it would still appeal to plenty of boys with the wacky situations the characters get into in the story.
-One chapter was called Three Angry Beards, and it had illustrations of living beards talking to each other!
-The story was hilarious.
-Read this book to get a good laugh.
+Another is Princess Pink and the Land of Fake Believe.
+Even though this book seems pretty girly with princess in the title, the characters get into silly situations in the story.
+One chapter was called Three Angry Beards, and it has illustrations of living beards talking to each other!
+With this hilarious story, you can read this book to get a good laugh.

 For animal lovers, Silver Pony Ranch: Sparkling Jewel is a great fit.
-The main character, Tori, is a tom girl who loves riding horses on her grandmother’s ranch.
-This book has black and white illustrations, so it’s not as colorful as some of the other stories, but the illustrations have a lot of detail.
-I liked that there were pictures on almost every page to help kids visualize the situation.
-Kids who don’t usually ride horses can get more into the story by seeing the events happen.
+The main character, Tori, is a tomboy who loves riding horses on her grandmother’s ranch.
+With black and white illustrations, the illustrations on every page bring detail to the story that children can enjoy.

-The book Missy’s Super, Duper, Royal, Deluxe Picture Day is set up like a comic book with word bubbles for the dialogue.
-My daughter loves the comic section in the newspaper, so this book is a great fit for her.
-The main character Missy’s struggles are totally relatable to kids.
-From having mom pick out your outfit to getting in trouble for talking in school, what kid hasn’t had the same experiences?
-There are plenty of opportunities to pause and make connections to life to help with comprehension.
+In Missy’s Super, Duper, Royal, Deluxe Picture Day, this comic book-style story has word bubbles for the dialogue.
+The main character Missy’s struggles are relatable.
+From having mom pick out your outfit to getting in trouble for talking in school, what child hasn’t had the same experiences?

-Friendships are such a focus in school, so The Amazing Stardust Friends Step into the Spotlight was another great choice.
-In the story, the main character Marlo joins the circus, where she meets a great new trio of friends.
-This book had black and white illustrations in different sizes on each page.
-The pictures show the fun, magical world of the circus – tight rope walking, hula hooping, and the trapeze.
-My daughter loves dance and movement, so the story line was appealing for her.
+With friendship being a main focus in many young reader’s lives, The Amazing Stardust Friends Step into the Spotlight brings a unique story of pals who attend circus school.
+When the main character Marlo joins the circus, she meets a fantastic new trio of friends.
+This book has black and white illustrations in different sizes on each page.
+The pictures show the fun, magical world of the circus, from tight rope walking to hula hooping and the trapeze.

 What are your favorite book series for kids still learning how to read well?
 Share your favorites in the comments section below!